Paying your fees

 Once you have paid your fees, you are covered by the refund policy as stated in the University’s Fees Statute.
 Read our terms and conditions of enrolment.

 To apply for a full refund of any tuition fees, you must withdraw by the course withdrawal dates.
-You may also be eligible for a refund of your student levies.

 If you are enrolled in the English for Academic Purposes (EAP) programme and withdraw within two weeks of the start of the programme, you will receive a full refund of fees less an administration fee (if applicable).

-You must request a refund in writing—email student-refund@vuw.ac.nz.
+You must request a refund in writing—email fee-reconsideration@vuw.ac.nz.
 All refund requests are processed after the withdrawal cut-off date for that trimester.
+Please visit our course additions and withdrawals page for more information.